relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/email_data_sources/office_365_email_and_calendar_via_collect.md

 ### Authentication

 Before configuring the data source complete the following authentication steps.

 We strongly recommend registering a separate Azure Application for each Data Source.
+{: .info }

 To register your app:
 1. Open your [Azure Portal](https://portal.azure.com/).